WiseBanyan is a micro-investing app which calls itself “the world’s first free financial advisor.”

 Is WiseBanyan Legit?

-Users on the Apple App Store rate the platform 4.6/5.0, based on 162 individual reviews, including a handful of 1-star ratings.
+Users on the Apple App Store rate the platform 4.6/5.0, based on 162 individual reviews.
 Rivals platforms like Wealthfront and Acorns have 4.9/5.0 and 4.7/5.0 ratings on the Apple App Store respectively.

 Over 25,000 people use the app to save and invest over $5.5 billion in goals, according to Crunchbase.
-Before being bought out by Axos, WiseBanyan had raised $6.6 million in funding from backers including Upslope Ventures and SF Capital Group.
+Before being bought out by Axos, WiseBanyan had raised $6.6 million in funding.

 WiseBanyan offers an attractive pricing model for new investors seeking basic portfolio management and goals-based guidance.
 Those seeking a wider range of account selection and other paid services like tax-loss harvesting and IRA management might want to weigh other options.